map6-paolillo/digital-humanities-fellowship/1. Introduction/instructions.md

 * Think about the data (or sources) that will underlie your own project.
 What issues do you foresee you may need to address as you assemble, analyze, and present your data?
 * What are some factors that are important to the success of a digital project that you want to replicate in your own project?
-* What do you want to understood better?
+* What do you want to understand better?
 * What do you want to know how to do?

 Consider the discussions posted by your fellow fellows, and comment on any that you'd like to.